yasglobal/schema-for-article/readme.txt

 A. Installing this plugin is the easiest way to add structured data to your blog.
 The plugin automatically creates the JSON-LD according to Google's specification.

 = Q. Does this plugin improve my SEO rankings? =
-A. We cannot promise it - but installing this plugin is in any case a step in right direction.
+A. We cannot promise it - but installing this plugin is, in any case, a step in the right direction.

 = Q. Does image necessarily to be provided to activate the plugin? =
-A. Yes, Incase the fearuted image is not provided by the author so, the defualt provided image would be use to validate the google structure data.
+A. Yes, In case the featured image is not provided by the author so, the default provided image would be used to validate the google structure data.

 == Changelog ==